terrelsa13/MUMC/README.md

 # Decide if media set as a favorite should be deleted
 # Favoriting a series, season, or network-channel will treat all child episodes as if they are favorites
 # Favoriting an artist, album-artist, or album will treat all child tracks as if they are favorites
-# Similar logic applies for other media types (movies, trailers, etc...)
+# Similar logic applies for other media types (movies, audio books, etc...)
 #  0 - ok to delete media items set as a favorite
 #  1 - when single user - do not delete media items when set as a favorite; when multi-user - do not delete media item when all monitored users have set it as a favorite
 #  2 - when single user - not applicable; when multi-user - do not delete media item when any monitored users have it set as a favorite